USA / Illinois / Cook County Jail CountyJail.net has 1,335 interviews from ex-inmates. Share your story

 Kat: Thirty Days there but charges were dropped and I was released after three days because I paid off bad checks.

 JM Advice: Following conviction the judge may either make a decision on the spot or require a PSI (pre-sentence investigation).
 A PSI is a investigative process aimed at determining the optimal incarceration time frame for you and your crime.
 They will consider various things such as your involvement in the crime, your overall threat to the community and the impact of your crime(s) on victims.
-If you are doing time in the Cook County Jail you usually won't receive a sentence for more than a year meaning that people seldom serve more than six months consecutively.
+You can sit in the Cook County Jail waiting for a trial for a felony and in this case you can be in here for as long as it takes for you to have a trial.
+If you've been charged with a felony, though, you will be transferred to a prison.
+Cook County Jail only houses inmates waiting for trial or those who have been convicted of misdemeanors.
 If you are sentenced on multiple charges pay attention carefully to whether your sentences will run "consecutively" or "concurrently."
 If they run consecutively you can add the sentences together to find out your total sentence - if they are concurrent you will only actually serve one sentence.
 So, for instance, if you receive a sentence of a year each on four different charges and they run consecutively you will serve four years (two years with time off).
 If you receive the same charges but they run concurrently you will serve a total of one year (in theory you are serving all of the sentences at the same time).

 Brian: Well, he pretty much told me to return at a later date to clear everything I needed to clear in order to get my license current again.
 The whole point of me going to jail was because my license was suspended, because there were some fees that I didn't pay off that I needed to clear and pay in order to get my license current again.
 For my situation, it was pretty simple.
 The judge said, "Just take care of those fees and come back."
 He scheduled me to come back like two weeks later.